IT/MSP AI Automation: $180K-$275K Annual Labor Savings Per Portfolio Company

 AI automation in MSPs is not plug-and-play.
 Here is what a realistic deployment looks like.

-- Weeks 4-8: Build and train AI models on historical ticket data.
+- Weeks 3-5: Build and configure AI automation on historical ticket data.
 Integrate with existing PSA/RMM tools (ConnectWise, Datto, Autotask, etc.).

 Key Risks and Mitigations